 - A. Use and disclosure without patient authorization.
 State entities are permitted to disclose health information to the University of California, a nonprofit educational institution, or in the case of education-related data another nonprofit entity, conducting scientific research, if the request is approved by either of the following: - 1.
 By the California Health and Human Services Agency (CHHS) Committee for the Protection of Human Subjects - 2.
 By a legally authorized institutional review board (IRB) [45 C.F.R. §164.512(1)(A); CA Civil Code 1798.24(t)] - B. Use of de-identified information.
-A patient's health information that has been deidentified may be used or disclosed for research purposes (see SHIPM Chapter 2, Privacy, De-identification Requirements for specifics). - C. Use of a limited data set.
-A patient's health information that is part of a limited data set may be used or disclosed for research purposes, if the state entity enters into a data use agreement with the recipient of the health information (see list in SHIPM Chapter 2, Privacy, De-identification Requirements).
+A patient's health information that has been deidentified may be used or disclosed for research purposes (see SHIPM Chapter 2, Deidentification). - C. Use of a limited data set.
+A patient's health information that is part of a limited data set may be used or disclosed for research purposes, if the state entity enters into a data use agreement with the recipient of the health information (see list in SHIPM Chapter 2, De-identification).